haveanicedaymydear/Assistant-Autogen/readme.md

 - The system processes documents based entirely on your guidance files
 - Each section is saved independently, allowing individual updates
-- All requirements and rules are defined in YAML files, not in code
+- All requirements and rules are defined in markdown files, not in code
 - The AI agents adapt to any document type based on your templates

 ## Troubleshooting

 - **Missing environment variables**: Ensure all Azure OpenAI credentials are set in `.env`
 - **No documents found**: Check that source documents are in the `docs/` folder
-- **Template missing**: Ensure guidance and validation files are in the `instructions/` directory
+- **Template missing**: Ensure guidance files are in the `instructions/` directory
 - **API errors**: Verify your Azure OpenAI endpoint and API key are correct

 ## Recent Updates